ryantinder/tj-price-feed/README.md

 * Support for fetching single pair pricing, or batch requests with POST.
 * Support for Arbitrum, Avax, and BSC all in one API.
 * Comprehensive testing suite included.
+* JavaScript ports of onchain math libraries for better performance.
 * Caching and request deduplication for extreme performance.
 * Live at [link](https://tj-price-feed-production.up.railway.app/)